SimonTasker/river-home-energy/services/README.md

 - Telegraf (MQTT Listener)
 - Grafana

-All services are connected within a `iot` docker network.\
+All services are connected within docker network named `iot`.\
 Both `InfluxDB` and `Grafana` are configured with docker volumes for persistent storage.\
 The `mosquitto_config`, `telegraf_config` and `influx_scripts` folders are bind-mounted to each service appropriately.